cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

-# Ollama Completions for SQL Server - TESTING
+# Ollama Completions for SQL Server - Testing

 ## Testing and Debugging